uclalawbehindbars/.github/profile/README.md

 Creation of the first multi-state repository of standardized ICD-10 cause-of-death data using National Death Index records for incarcerated people.

 ### Prison Rosters & Population Exposure
-Collection and cleaning of monthly population rosters.
+Collection and cleaning of monthly prison population rosters.

 ### Environmental, Staffing, & Facility-Level Metrics
 Integration of facility-level data such as air quality, heat index, restrictive housing, staffing vacancies, and other environmental and operational factors.